redixhumayun/redixhumayun.github.io/_posts/2019-02-14-how-the-internet-speaks.markdown

 computerB.recv(1024)
 {% endhighlight %}

 This code snippet does the exact same thing the image above represents.
-Except for one curiosity, we don't say {% ihighlight python %} computerB.recv(data) {% endihighlight %}.
-Instead, we specify a seemingly random number in the place of {% ihighlight python %} data {% endihighlight %}
+Except for one curiosity, we don't say computerB.recv(data).
+Instead, we specify a seemingly random number in the place of data

 The reason is simple.
 Data over a network is transmitted in bits.
-Therefore, when we {% ihighlight python %} recv {% endihighlight %} in computerB, we specify the number of *bits* we are willing to receive at any one given point in time.
+Therefore, when we recv in computerB, we specify the number of *bits* we are willing to receive at any one given point in time.

 Why did I pick 1024 bytes to receive at once?
 No specific reason.
 It is usually best to specify the number of bytes you would receive in a power of 2.
 I picked 1024 which is 2^10.

 So, how does the buffer figure into this?
-Well, Computer A writes or sends whatever is stored in {% ihighlight python %} data {% endihighlight %} into the buffer.
+Well, Computer A writes or sends whatever is stored in data into the buffer.
 Computer B decides to read or receive the first 1024 bytes of what is stored in that buffer.

 Okay, awesome!
 But, how do these two computers know to talk to each other?
 For instance, when Computer A writes to this buffer, how does it know that Computer B is going to pick it up?
 To rephrase that, how can ensure that a connection between two computers has a unique buffer?